Aziz

 Aziz (عزيز; עָזִז; 𒀀𒍣𒍪) is a Semitic name from the root two-zayin.
 In the Hebrew Bible, the root two-zayin means 'reputable, powerful, sublime'.
 In the 1 Chronicles, Aziz was the son of Shema and the father of Bela.
-Azizus (Latinised), attested as an Arabian king who ruled Sampsigeramids of the Roman Empire.
+Azizus (Latinised), attested as an Arabian or Nabatean king who ruled Sampsigeramids of the Roman Empire.

-In ancient Levantine mythology, Azizos is a god of the morning star of Aramaic and Arab origin from Palmyra.
+In ancient Levantine mythology, Azizos is a god of the morning star of Aramean origin from Palmyra.
 The Arabian goddess Al-Uzza, related to the planet Venus, is named from the same root.
-Al-ʿAzīz is one of the names of God in Islam. ʿAzīz without al- is used as a royal title borne by the high nobles of Ancient Egypt.
+Al-ʿAzīz is one of the names of God in Islam.

-It is used in existing Semitic languages (Arabic, Hebrew, neo-Aramaic, Mandaic, Maltese) and has also spread to non-Semitic language families like Berber languages, Caucasus languages, Iranian languages, and Turkic languages.
-Aziz is a common masculine given name, especially in the Muslim world, but it has also continued to be used by non-Muslim peoples in the Middle East, like Jews, Assyrians, Armenians, etc.
+It is still used in existing Semitic languages such as Assyrian, Arabic, Hebrew, neo-Aramaic, Mandaic, and Maltese, and is found among Semitic speaking Christians, Jews, Muslims and Gnostics.

+It later also spread to non-Semitic language families like Berber languages, Caucasus languages, Iranian languages, Indic languages, Turkic languages and among various language families in Sub-Saharan Africa and Southeast Asia.

+Aziz is a common masculine given name, especially in the Muslim world, but it has also continued to be used by earlier pre-Islamic and non-Muslim peoples in the Middle East, like Jews, Assyrians, Arameans, Mandeans, Armenians, etc.